abeyoshida/kuanalu/docs/api-permission-checks.md

 # API Permission Checks

-This document outlines the implementation of permission checks in the API routes of the FlowBoard application.
+This document outlines the implementation of permission checks in the API routes of the FlowBoardAI application.

 ## Overview